noecke2/CIR-PrU-22-23/README.md

 ## Directory Information

-### `model_preds`

-This folder contains various different `.csv` files that hold different model predictions.
-The most notable of these are the `lasso_pair_prob_layers.csv` and `will_final_preds.csv`.
-The former holds our final model predictions, as well as the various probabilities assigned to each land type and whether they were solely one land type such as *satoyama* or were a mix of land types such as *satoyama_urban*.
-The latter holds Will's model's final predictions.

 ### `lasso_models`

 This folder holds various scripts that were used to **build our lasso and multinomial models**.
 In the `full_model.R` file, the lasso models were built to select variables.
 The selected variables were then used to build a multinomial logistic regression model, which predicted land type for each shuraku.